WE ASKED UPK PROVIDERS HOW A RATIO DECREASE WOULD AFFECT THEM.

 Voices from the Field

-What Programs Want the State to Know
+What Rating 1โ€“3 Programs Want the State to Know

-These are direct quotes from Colorado UPK program directors, educators, and providers โ€” in their own words.
+These are direct quotes from Colorado UPK program directors and providers at Quality Ratings 1โ€“3 โ€” the programs that will be most directly impacted.

 This proposed overregulation will make it significantly harder for families to continue care in the school of their choice.
-To maintain operations with a lower ratio, centers will be forced to increase tuition for all students to offset the financial loss.
-Many centers, including ours, may be forced to withdraw from UPK participation entirely.
-This outcome would ultimately disadvantage the very families the program aims to support.
+Centers will be forced to increase tuition for all students to offset the financial loss.
+Many centers may be forced to withdraw from UPK participation entirely โ€” ultimately disadvantaging the very families the program aims to support.

 Colorado UPK Program